elbartohub/youtube-download/README.md

 - Converts output to Traditional Chinese using OpenCC (if installed)
 - Supports GPU acceleration if available

+**Note:** If the translation model is not present, the app will automatically create the `translation_models` directory and download the required model on first use.
+No manual intervention is needed.

 ---

 ## System Requirements